Q: What are the benefits of sending my child to St. Francis de Sales Parish School?

 In the educational sphere, they are room parents, flash card helpers, center helpers, art volunteers, field trip chaperones, hot lunch volunteers, playground assistants and coaches.

 Parents are involved in the administration and function of the school through the School Board, PTO, Athletic Board, receptionists and long-range planning and marketing.

 Q: How do I register my child?

 A: Open registration is held during Catholic Schools Week each January.
 Registration is open year-round for all new and returning students.
-For more details on registration, please visit our registration page.
+To register online, click here.